Robust Classification via a Single Diffusion Model: Methodology

 \end{theorem}

-In \cref{theorem:why_optimization}, we approximate the conditional log-likelihood with the (negative) diffusion loss, which holds true when the gap $d(\vect{x},y,\theta)$ is $0$.
+In \cref{theorem:why_optimization}, we approximate the conditional likelihood with its variational lower bound, which holds true when the gap $d(\vect{x},y,\theta)$ is $0$.
 In practice, although there is inevitably a gap between the log-likelihood and the diffusion loss, we show that the approximation works well in experiments. \cref{equation:diffusion_classifier} requires calculating the noise prediction error over the expectation of random noise $\vect{\epsilon}$ and timestep $t$, which is efficiently estimated with the variance reduction technique introduced in \cref{sec:time_reduction}.
-Besides, our method is also applicable when the prior $p(y)$ is not uniform if we add the logit of class $y$ by $\log p(y)$, where $p(y)$ can be estimated from the training data.
+Although we assume a uniform prior $p(y)=1/K$ in \cref{theorem:why_optimization}, our method is also applicable for non-uniform priors by adding $\log p(y)$ to the logit of class $y$, where $p(y)$ can be estimated from the training data.
 Below, we provide an analysis on the adversarial robustness of the diffusion classifier in Eq.~\eqref{equation:diffusion_classifier} under the optimal setting.